ligolang/ligo/gitlab-pages/docs/advanced/entrypoints-contracts.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-The contract storage can only be modified by activating an
+The contract storage can only be modified by activating an access
-entrypoint.
+function.
 It is important to understand what that means.
-What it
+What it does
-does *not* mean is that some global variable holding the storage is
+*not* mean is that some global variable holding the storage is
 modified by the entrypoint.
 Instead, what it *does* mean is that,
 given the state of the storage *on-chain*, an entrypoint specifies how
 to create another state for it, depending on a parameter.